How To Write An Obituary – Tips and Ideas

 Write a Life Story Writing a short life story can be an alternative to writing an obituary in advance.
 When the obituary is needed, all the facts of the life are already at hand.

-Eulogies and Obituaries Defining the eulogy and the obituary.
-How to write a eulogy and present a eulogy before an audience.
+Write and Give a Eulogy How to write a eulogy and present a eulogy before an audience.

 Genealogy and Obituaries How the obituaries of the past can help in today's genealogical and family history research.
 Better obituary writing today can help tomorrow's findings.